PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-10 05:00:21
+Last updated: 2024-04-10 05:00:54
-Random Quote: I'm not surviving, I'm just existing. - Brook Soso
+Random Quote: Droids are not good or bad.
+They are neutral reflections of those who imprint them. - Kuiil